parshvas25/React-text-loop/README.md

-Initial use of react-text-loop component in ReactJS
+Initial use of react-text-loop component in ReactJS.